Client Credentials Flow

 How it works

-Your Auth0 Authorization Server responds with an Access Token.
+Auth0 Authorization Server responds with an access token.

-Your application can use the Access Token to call an API on behalf of itself.
+Application can use the access token to call an API on behalf of itself.
+For more information on this process, see Validate JSON Web Tokens.

 How to implement it